fission/docs.fission.io/docs/content/en/docs/installation/on-premise-install.md

 ---
 title: "Offline On-Premise"
-weight: 5
+weight: 6
 description: >
   Installation guide for offline on-premise.
 ---

 There are certain use cases where the Kubernetes cluster might be in a environment with restricted internet or no internet access at all due to business or compliance reasons.
 This guide explains the way to deploy and use a Fission instance in such a cluster.
 It is assumed that the CI/CD tooling which deploys to Kubernetes will have internet access, but not the Kubernetes cluster itself.

-# Installing Fission

-## Cloning Fission Images
+# Cloning Fission Images

 Before installing Fission you will need to make container images available in a container registry which is accessible to Kubernetes cluster.
 You can download and retag them or export and import image tar files based on your setup.
 For Fission to be installed you will need following images: